sdttttt/sdttttt/README.md

 I have little time to write code.
 *(unless there is a something that interests me)*

-My **star** is only for projects that really help me, as well as my friends.
+My **⭐** is only for projects that really help me, as well as my friends.

 ## Talk me